 Karst is a geological phenomenon, first described in Slovenia.
-This area is called Kras or Karst, which means rocky place.
+This area is called Kras in Slowenian or Karst in German, which means rocky place.
 Since then all areas with a similar geological situation are called Karst Areas.

 The basic aspects of karst areas are soluble bedrock, cracks and water.
-The rain water is able to solute small amounts of rock and carry them away.
-Most rocks are not permeable to water, but sediments have horizontal layers Additionaly, during times of up- and downlift, the layers got mostly vertical cracks.
-When water follows the cracks, it dissolves the rock and forms caves and caverns.
+The rain water is able to dissolve small amounts of rock and carry them away.
+Most rocks are not permeable to water, but sedimentary rocks have horizontal layers called bedding with so-called bedding planes.
+Additionaly, during times of up and down movement, the rocks are bent and get mostly vertical cracks.
+When water follows this cracks, it dissolves the rock and forms caves and caverns.

 Common rocks for karst areas all over the world are: